rc1/BowieCode/README.md

 ### Components

-- `BindToCamera` will position an transform a parent camera's near or far/
+- `BindToCamera` will position an transform a parent camera's near or far.
 - `CameraFulstrumGizmo` alway shows the camera's fulstrum in the scene view even if the camera is not selected.
 - `MotionCloner` applies a master transforms position, rotation and scale to components transform.
 Provides options for using local or world space, and retaining offsets.
 - `MouseHider` hides the mouse after a set number of seconds.